 Following on from my interviews with JL8 Web Comic creator Yale Stewart and comic book artist Mateus Santolouco, I had an urge to try my luck again.
 But who to ask?
-As if it were meant to be, a certain voice actress came to my attention on Twitter.
+Amazingly the stars aligned and it became very clear who to try next.
+A certain voice actress had just joined Twitter.

 That actress is Debi Mae West, or as I’ve always known her…Meryl from Metal Gear Solid.

-So I sent a tweet out to Debi, not expecting anything back to be honest.
+So I sent a tweet to Debi, hopefully realistic.
 Much to my delight I soon received a reply.
-Squealing at my partner “It’s Meryl!” probably sounded a bit weird.
 Debi was not only extremely friendly, but was open to the idea of me asking a few questions.
-The next week was spent worrying over said questions, and getting crazily excited/nervous, whilst telling friends about the opportunity that was coming my way.
+I spent the following week on an emotional rollercoaster.
+Nervous, excited, and plenty in-between; this was an amazing opportunity that I didn’t want to waste.

-With Skype sorted out and triple checked, Debi comes on-line.
-We greet each other and Debi immediately puts me at ease with her laid back nature.
-I think she’d have been rather annoyed if I’d put her up on too high a pedestal.
-After hearing her voice hundreds of times, Meryl has suddenly become a real person!
+Skype triple checked, and my nervous cough in full force, Debi comes on-line.
+That cough, a nervous tick I’ve long had, evaporates as soon as we start talking.
+Debi immediately puts me at ease with her laid back nature.
+It’s clear she doesn’t put herself on a pedestal and neither should I. After hearing her voice hundreds of times, Meryl has suddenly become a real person!

-D: It’s kind of a fairy-tale story.
+Debi: It’s kind of a fairy-tale story.
 I didn’t always wanna be a voice actor; I’m actually a singer and went to music school many years ago.
-My plan was to become a rock star.
-But when I turned 21 I became a Buddhist, and I got into this very spiritual place, and decided I was going to save the planet.
-I got into world peace and really concentrated on the most awesome person I could be.
-I studied acting and was part a comedy group for a while.
-I waitressed for a long time and gave up on the singing after some vocal cord issues.
+My plan was to become a rock star, but when I turned 21 I became a Buddhist.
+I got into this very spiritual place, and decided I was going to save the planet.
+I concentrated on world peace and being the most awesome person I could be.
+Then I studied acting and was part a comedy group for a while, before waitressing.
+I gave up the singing after some vocal cord issues.
 As you can tell I have a very gravelly voice.

 SDCC: It’s very distinctive.